albjan/kpmf-for-music-recs/README.md

 ### Abstract

-I apply **kernelized probabilistic matrix factorization** (KPMF) to model the rating a user assigns a music artist in the `hetrec2011-lastfm-2k` dataset.
+We apply **kernelized probabilistic matrix factorization** (KPMF) to model the rating a user assigns a music artist in the `hetrec2011-lastfm-2k` dataset.
 KPMF introduces complexity to probabilistic matrix factorization (PMF) by capturing covariances between the latent vectors learned, rather than assuming they are i.i.d.

 We construct two covariance matrices — one for users and one for artists — a priori using side information provided by the dataset, and incorporate them into the generative process.